Nasko-5/csElectricFieldSimulator/README.md

 4. The build files will be created in a folder named after the platform you specified (e.g., `win-x64`, `linux-x64`, `osx-arm64`)

 ## Note
-Make sure you have at least the [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed! \
-Also, Visual Studio mentioned missing files when I created this repo.
+Visual Studio mentioned missing files when I created this repo.
 If you run into any issues, feel free to open an issue, and I'll fix it!